G-12.0000

 or the Westminster Primary Synod).
 Thus,

-of membership of each congregation,
+the Presbytery of membership for each congregation,

-be aligned with the same Primary Synod that the
+shall be the Presbytery aligned with the same

-selected to be aligned with,
+to be aligned with, (either the Westminster

-the Westminster or the Auburn Primary
+or the Auburn Primary Synod).
+The Presbytery,

-under the jurisdiction of their geographical
+in turn, shall be under the jurisdiction of their geographical

 Sub-Synod aligned with their Primary Synod (either